 Birds that can’t fly

 Some New Zealand birds have lost the ability to fly.
 Weka, takahē and kiwi don’t fly at all.
-Kōkako use their wings just for gliding, and kākāpō sometimes use theirs like a parachute.
+Kōkako are unable to fly long distances, often just gliding, and kākāpō sometimes use their wings like a parachute.

 Birds that didn’t need to fly were able to grow larger.
 The kākāpō is the world’s biggest parrot, and the takahē is the world’s biggest rail.